Protecting an Independent Faculty Voice

 National, State, and Regional Higher Education and Free Speech Organizations Can:

 • Rigorously monitor cases involving faculty members who have spoken up about misconduct or problems on their campuses and been disciplined for such actions.
-Report these cases as they emerge to AAUP and other faculty organizations.
+Report these cases as they emerge to the AAUP and other faculty organizations.

-• Educate the governing boards, senior administrators and attorneys at public universities about the potential risks of using this new speech doctrine against faculty members.
+• Educate the governing boards, senior administrators, and attorneys at public universities about the potential risks of using this new speech doctrine against faculty members.
 Help them recognize that pre-Garcetti public-employee speech concepts have been effective in protecting their institution’s vital interests while also safeguarding academic freedom and free expression.

 What Language Can be Used to Protect Faculty Speech?